MuhannedAlogaidi/ReactNative/Meal app-ui/README.md

 an also on the landing page should read the param that comes with the navigation or from , see this line : const catId = props.navigation.getParam('categoryId');
 8- Read the default options for navigation for
+9- Header button  : this button appears on top right or left but you need to install the followign
+  9.1- icon  : npm install --save @expo/vector-icons and  npm install --save react-navigation-header-buttons 10- Adding based buttons : this is look-like  taskbar it is on the bottoms . at min 4:00 Max explanied how to combine more than one navigation.
+    Notice with defalut navigations see lec 130